-Person injured in car wreck hires attorney, who will notify the Insurance Company that you have retained attorney.
+A person injured in a car wreck hires attorney, who will notify the Insurance Company that you have retained an attorney.
 This letter is called a Notice of Representation.
-The main purpose of letter is to prevent the insurance company from sending you letters or calling you.
+The main purpose of the letter is to prevent the insurance company from sending you letters or calling you.
 All communication will go through your attorney or take place in the presence of your attorney.
-If you are contacted by insurance company, don’t talk to them, just give them your attorneys name and number.
+If you are contacted by the insurance company, don’t talk to them, just give them your attorney’s name and number.

 2. Gathering of Accident Facts

-While you are being treated by doctor for your injuries, your attorney will be gathering all the facts on the accident.
-He will gather witnesses, police report, information on other driver, photographs and medical records of your treatment.
+While you are being treated by a doctor for your injuries, your attorney will be gathering all the facts on the accident.
+He will gather witnesses, police reports, information on other drivers, photographs and medical records of your treatment.
 When your medical treatment is done, the records will usually be provided within a few weeks.